nasa/fprime/Utils/Types/README.md

 with top and bottom pointers that increase when the logical store grows and shrinks, and that wrap around when they pass the end of the physical store.
-The implementation reserves one byte for itself, so the maximum size of the logical store is one less than the size of the physical store.
+The maximum size of the logical store is equal to the size of the physical store.

 `CircularBuffer` does not provide concurrency control.
 If multiple threads use the buffer, the uses must